amirr0r/notes/Linux/memo.md

 `uname -r` to see what kernel version you have on your system.
 > The `uname` command prints system information, the `-r` command will print out all of the kernel release version.
+What happens when you install a new kernel?
+Well it actually adds a couple of files to your system, these files are usually added to the /boot directory.

+You will see multiple files for different kernel versions:

+- vmlinuz - this is the actual linux kernel
+- initrd - as we've discussed before, the initrd is used as a temporary file system, used before loading the kernel
+- System.map - symbolic lookup table
+- config - kernel configuration settings, if you are compiling your own kernel, you can set which modules can be loaded

 ### Syscalls

 You can actually view the system calls that a process makes with the `strace` command (very useful for debugging how a program executed).